 Dual Degree Program in Medical Sciences and Clinical Investigation

-Boston University School of Medicine currently supports two successful programs under the Division of Graduate Medical Sciences: the Master of Arts in Medical Sciences and Master of Arts in Clinical Investigation Programs.
-A review of curricula, student interests and goals, emerging careers for professionals with a background in the medical sciences, and clinical research suggested the need for a Master of Arts in Medical Sciences and Clinical Investigation Dual Degree Program.
+Boston University School of Medicine currently supports two successful programs under the Division of Graduate Medical Sciences: the Master of Science in Medical Sciences and Master of Science in Clinical Investigation Programs.
+A review of curricula, student interests and goals, emerging careers for professionals with a background in the medical sciences, and clinical research suggested the need for a Master of Science in Medical Sciences and Clinical Investigation Dual Degree Program.
 This program is now available to incoming students.

 The 50-credit Dual Degree Program in Medical Science and Clinical Investigation offers complementary curricula with a strong background in the medical sciences, and research design and implementation.
 Attached is the model curriculum for the dual degree program which can be modified to meet specific student needs.